cmsc330spring25/spring25/projects/project1/project1.md

 The project will include the following types of tests:

-- Public test code is included in your project so you can see the function calls and their output.
+- Public: test code is included in your project so you can see the function calls and their output.
-- Semipublic test code is hidden and the Gradescope test names will specify which functions are tested.
+- Semipublic: test code is hidden and the Gradescope test names will specify which functions are tested.
-- Secret test code is hidden and the names will not divulge which functions are tested.
+- Secret: test code is hidden and the names will not divulge which functions are tested.
 However, whether you pass will still be visible on Gradescope as soon as you submit.

 You should test your project *locally* in the following ways:

 1. Run the public tests.
 These tests are the same as those on Gradescope.
 2. Write student tests in `test/student/student.ml` to best predict what you think the non-public tests are.
 A template for this is provided.
+3. Testing interactively with `dune utop src`

-Relying on Gradescope for testing is poor practice and not recommended.
+Relying on uploading to Gradescope for testing is poor practice and not recommended.
 Additionally, staff cannot tell you what the semipublic and secret tests are.

+**Running All Tests:**

-Run all tests locally using
+To run all tests locally, use

 `dune runtest -f`

-If you get stuck in an infinite loop, exit the tests using `Ctrl-C`.
-Do *not* use `Ctrl-Z`, as this will only suspend the process, not end it.

 The command above will run both public and student tests.
 If you want to only test a using specific test file, say your student tests file, run `dune runtest -f test/student`, replacing the path if your testing files are located in a directory elsewhere.
 We recommend you write student tests in `test/student/student.ml`.

+If you get stuck in an infinite loop, exit the tests using `Ctrl-C`.
+Do *not* use `Ctrl-Z`, as this will only suspend the process, not end it.

+**Running Individual Tests:**

-To run a single test you need to do the following:
+To run a *single* test you need to do the following:
 1. Build using `dune build`.
 This should create a `_build` folder or similar.
 2. Find where the test executable is (for example, the public test executable might have this filepath):